tgsmith61591/clust4j/README.md

 ----

 ### Things to note:
- - The default ```{java}AbstractClusterer.BaseClustererPlanner.getScale()``` currently returns `false`.
+ - The default `AbstractClusterer.BaseClustererPlanner.getScale()` currently returns `false`.
 This decision was made in an attempt to mitigate data transformations in instances where the analyst may not expect/desire them.
 Note that [normalization *is* recommended](http://datascience.stackexchange.com/questions/6715/is-it-necessary-to-standardize-your-data-before-clustering?newreg=f574bddafe484441a7ba99d0d02b0069) prior to clustering and can be set in any algorithm's respective `Planner` class.
 Example on a `KMeans` constructor:

     ```java
     // For normalization, simply add `.setScale(true)` on any `BaseClustererPlanner` class